Quick answers

 The second thing the dial model gets wrong is assuming all five levels are always available.
 They are not, and the restrictions are specific.

 low, medium, and high work across every model that supports effort.
-The two top levels are gated. xhigh, described as extended capability for long-horizon work, is available on Claude Opus 4.7 only. max is broader but still not universal: it runs on Opus 4.7, Opus 4.6, Sonnet 4.6, and the Mythos Preview, but not on Opus 4.5.
-So a script that pins xhigh is a script that only runs on one model, and that coupling is easy to forget until you switch models and the setting silently means something else.
+The two top levels are gated. xhigh, described as extended capability for long-horizon work, is available on Claude Opus 4.8 and Opus 4.7. max is broader but still not universal: it runs on Opus 4.8, Opus 4.7, Opus 4.6, Sonnet 4.6, and the Mythos Preview, but not on Opus 4.5.
+So a script that pins xhigh is a script that only runs on the top Opus models, and that coupling is easy to forget until you switch to a model without it and the setting silently means something else.

 There is a subtler limit, and it matters more in daily use.
 Models do not all honour effort with the same strictness.
 The documentation is direct that Claude Opus 4.7 “respects effort levels more strictly than Claude Opus 4.6, especially at low and medium.”
 Read that as a warning about portability.
 The exact same medium setting produces noticeably different behavior on two models from the same family.
 Effort is not a fixed contract you sign once.
 It is a signal each model interprets slightly differently, and a setting tuned on one model is a setting you re-test on the next.
 If you are standardizing Claude Code settings across a team and want them to behave the same for everyone, reach out and I am glad to help work it through.